franciscojavierarceo/ENGIE4800/README.md

 # ENGIE4800 - Data Science Capstone

-This is a repsoitory for the code necessary for our project with GS.
+This is the code/work to replicate the topic model we built for Latent Patent Classification.
+An additional write up on the Columbia Data Science website can be found [here](https://industry.datascience.columbia.edu/project/mapping-us-patent-applications).

-**Table of Contributors:**
+**Contributors:**

 Name | GitHub Username | Email
 ---  | ---      | ---